talubich/hedera-keygen-java/README.md

 ## Recover a key pair

-From the second tab, you are able to recover a key pair from a list of 22 words.
+From the second tab, you are able to recover a key pair from a list of 22 or 24 words.
 The words may be supplied either separated with a space ( ) or comma (,).
 You may specify the index of the key you wish to recover, -1 for default java SDK compatibility, 0 for mobile wallet compatibility.

 ## Update a mainnet account key